Why Farmers Renting Land Need Farm Insurance Coverage

 Coverage is customizable.
 You’ll be able to define the terms and limits of the protection you need to keep your investments protected.
 Coverage is available in million-dollar increments, from $1 million to $10 million or more.

 Extra protection above your existing general liability insurance.
 You’ll find real peace of mind knowing that you can navigate injuries and lawsuits if the unexpected should happen and you’re faced with costly liability claims.

 You’ll have property damage coverage.
-If you should cause damage to your landlord’s buildings or structures, and the loss is covered by an in-force business liability policy, you’ll have coverage.
+If you should cause damage to your landlord’s buildings or structures, and the loss is covered by an in-force farm policy, you’ll have coverage.
 This is also the case for the smoke and fire damage resulting from your or your guest’s negligence.
 File a claim and your insurance company can help you navigate the rest.